 - Common Metadata Repository (CMR)

-ESDSWG provides a forum for Principal Investigators from the competitive programs and system managers and engineers from EOSDIS to colIaborate and infuse new ideas and technology cooperatively.
+NASA's Earth Science Data System Working Groups (ESDSWG) provide a forum for ESDS Competitive Program Principal Investigators and EOSDIS system managers and engineers to collaborate and infuse new ideas and technology cooperatively.
 Membership is comprised of working groups organized around key technology and information system issues.
 Membership is limited to NASA-funded researchers and EOSDIS personnel.

 Significant evolutionary activities are initiated as a result of program reviews.
-In 2015, NASA proactively tasked the Earth Science Division (ESD) / Earth Science Data and Information Systems (ESDIS) Project to sponsor an independent, holistic review to study potential efficiencies and enhanced capabilities from a variety of perspectives based on:
+In 2015, NASA proactively tasked the Earth Science Division (ESD)/Earth Science Data and Information System (ESDIS) Project to sponsor an independent, holistic review to study potential efficiencies and enhanced capabilities from a variety of perspectives based on:

 - Science discipline

-- Optimizing common data operation tasks across NASA DAACs
+- Optimizing common data operation tasks across the DAACs